Zahorack/Shared-projects/Suntracker/README.md

 # Sun tracker
-## Introduction
-This work is small part of our large university project - Space printing rover.
+This work is small part of our complex university project - Space printing rover.

+## Motivation
+Space printing rover use fresnel lens for concentrate solar energy in focal point.
+According to this funcionality we need to set lens in right inertial system corresponding with sun position at the sky.

+Advantage of this concept is that is possible to aim at Sun either from width angle.
+But disadvantage is less precision.
+So to the future we are expecting using fusion with camera, with some object detection algorithm.

 <p align="center">
 <img src="https://github.com/Zahorack/Shared-projects/blob/master/Suntracker/Photodocumentation/IMG_5165.JPG" width="307" title="hover text">